 Other items of importance

-- In November 2016, 8 abstracts, detailing projects underway at LOROS, were accepted for poster presentation at the Hospice UK conference, which took place in Liverpool, with the focus on People, Partnerships and Potential.
+- In November 2016, 8 posters were presented at the Hospice UK conference.
 A selection of posters from the conference can be viewed here: Critical Success Factors: Getting the most from e-learning for end of life care, Incorporating the integrated palliative outcome score in SystmOne, Developing and Implementing a Community Care Pathway for the Management of Chronic Oedema, A unique career pathway for HCAs in a hospice setting, Optimising how different hospice teams use an electronic patient record SystmOne - the holistic template, Practice Educators - The Dual Professionals, Volunteers At Life's End - VALE - in the community, Estimating the prevalence of lower limb chronic oedema

 - March 9-11th 2016 saw the 11th Palliative Care Congress take place at the Scottish Exhibition & Conference Centre in Glasgow.
-A number of LOROS staff had the opportunity to attend, and LOROS was linked to 10 of the poster abstracts that were presented and 1 oral presentation.
+10 of the posters were presented and one oral presentation.
 Here are some of the posters: Can a proactive approach improve palliative care input to medical admissions wards?, Guidance on withdrawal of assisted ventilation at request of MND patient, The impact on the families of MND patients who request withdrawal of assisted ventilation, re-feeding syndrome, How do doctors empathise with patients in palliative care consultations?, Consultants and trainees view reflective practice differently, Continuing bonds: Archaelogy meets end of life care, A resource for palliative care communication training, How to raise end of life with terminally ill patients

 - The LOROS/RCN awards presentation event took place on Thursday 12th November 2015.
 Students Grace Broughton and Helen Keating were presented with awards by Tim Baggs, on behalf of the Royal College of Nursing, for their achievements in the 'promotion of excellence in palliative care'.
-Alongside this, Sarah Tarlow, Professor of Archaeology, University of Leicester delivered a lecture looking at 'What will survive us?: What archaeology and anthropology can teach us about how people prepare for what happens after their death.'
 Read more about the awards here